Baby boomers, if you’re itching to reinvent your career and do something that reflects your real talents, I hope you’ll

 For example, many sellers are couples going through a divorce.
 It is often a huge relief to them when an independent third party makes the decisions about what should be done to get the house ready for sale.

-One of my clients was a couple that had decided to split.
-They were trapped living together for over 8 months because they couldn’t sell their home and get their money out to move on with their lives.
-It was unhealthy for them and especially bad for their son, who was actually the woman’s from a prior marriage.
+One of my home staging projects was for a couple that had decided to split.
+They were trapped living together for over 8 months because they couldn’t sell their home.
+They needed to get their money out to move on with their lives.
+It was unhealthy for them.
+And especially bad for their son, who was actually the wife’s from a prior marriage.

-They called me in to stage their property and then sold within the month, earning enough to each go their separate ways and buy something else (even after paying me over $2000 for my consultation and staging time).
+They called me in to stage their property.
+It sold within the month, earning enough for them to each go their separate ways and buy something else (even after paying me over $2000 for my consultation and staging time).

 I also get a huge sense of satisfaction from helping people.
 That’s something I didn’t get in my prior career as a marketing consultant for Fortune 500 companies.